Five Answers that Frame my Campaign

 To Enfield’s Voters:

 In May 2023, as it does each election cycle, the League of Women Voters (LWV) Education Fund asked local candidates for municipal office to answer five key questions.
+I responded.
+Then, again, in October of this year, the League renewed its candidate questioning in preparation for the November 7th General Election.
+Again, I replied, one of the few Enfield Town candidates to do so.
+The questions the League of Women Voters asked, and the answers I most recently submitted, are posted below.
 The League asked candidates about themselves, their campaign objectives, the key issues and challenges they sought to address, and how they planned to address them.
 Candidate profiles and answers would then be published online as part of the LWV’s Vote411 project.

 Other candidates may choose different approaches; identify different challenges.
+Or they may choose not to respond at all.
 But here’s how I view our community’s political landscape.
 Consider these responses cornerstones of a campaign not just for this candidate’s reelection, but also as we as a Community of One search of a brighter, stronger Enfield.

 LWV Question: Why are you running for elected office?